 - 2 teaspoons vanilla, gf or 1 1/2 teaspoons of vanilla paste, gf

 - Beat the egg yolks in a stand mixer bowl using the whisk attachment or in a large bowl using a hand mixer together with 1/3 cup of the sugar, until thick and lemon colored.

-- Stir together in a medium saucepan the remaining 2/3 cup of sugar, the cornstarch, salt, heavy cream, and milk.
+- Stir together in a medium saucepan the remaining 2/3 cup of sugar, the cornstarch, salt, heavy cream, milk, and vanilla or vanilla paste.
 Bring to just a boil over medium low heat, stirring continuously.

 - Pour about 1/3 of the milk mixture into the beaten egg yolks while whisking the two liquids together quickly with the other hand.